My family and I love to travel and explore new places. We have been blessed to travel across the United States.

 The International Rose Test Garden in Portland is an amazing sea of roses.
 It celebrated 100 years in continuous operation in 2017, which makes it the oldest public rose test garden in the United States.
 The garden boasts over 10,000 rose bushes and around 650 different varieties.
 The best part is that it is free.

 We made this our first stop as we drove into Portland.
 It was beautiful and relaxing.
 We have been to the test rose garden at the Chicago Botanic Garden, but it was nothing compared to the International Test Garden in Portland.
 We spent an hour or two enjoying the views and taking pictures of the many beautiful roses.

 Ride the Metropolitan Area Express (MAX)

 The Metropolitan Area Express (MAX) makes getting around Portland much easier.
 It is a light rail train service consisting of five separate lines (Red, Blue, Orange, Green, and Yellow) that allow you to get across the city with minimal effort.
-Being from the Chicago area, anytime you can avoid sitting in traffic without moving is worth it.
+Being from the Chicago area, anytime we can avoid sitting in traffic without moving is worth it to us.
 Plus, I love trains, so it was not only helpful but fun.

 We stayed out by the airport and were able to catch the Red line about a block from our hotel and were able to get downtown without any trouble.
 I highly recommend downloading their app, TriMet Live.
 Punch in where you want to go, and the app will guide you on how to get there.
 The Metropolitan Area Express made it fun and easy to travel all around Portland and to get to everywhere that we wanted to go.